dustinwloring1988/saas-templete-supabase/README.md

    ```

 3. Set up environment variables:
-   Create a `.env.local` file in the root directory and add the necessary environment variables for Stripe, Supabase, and OpenAI.
+   Create a `.env.local` file in the root directory and add the necessary environment variables for Stripe, Supabase, OpenAI, and other integrations.

 4. Run the development server:
    ```bash